SESoc/constitution/constitution.md

 therefore there would be no penalty for missing them.

 Every General Council Meeting will have an agenda released before the start which outlines the topics to be discussed in that meeting.
+A meeting may only be called to order when a quorum of 50% of General Council members are present, no motions may be voted on if quorum is not met, but points of information can still be presented.
 Every meeting, except the first of the term, starts with the approval of the minutes from the last meeting.
 Execs are expected to give an update on what they’ve done since the last meeting.
 Following the exec updates, any EngSoc, MathSoc, WEEF or MEF reps that want to share things with SE will